Amarok24/The_C_Book__Banahan/README.md

 # The C Book - source code examples
 All source code examples from The C Book, properly formatted (Linux kernel style).
+The book describes the ANSI C standard (C89 / C90).

 ## About The C Book
 The C Book was written by Mike Banahan, Declan Brady and Mark Doran.
 This version is based on the second edition.
 The whole book can be found on GitHub [here](https://github.com/wardvanwanrooij/thecbook).
 The latest PDF version of The C Book can be downloaded from [https://github.com/wardvanwanrooij/thecbook/releases/latest](https://github.com/wardvanwanrooij/thecbook/releases/latest).